 Black sand, turquoise water, and green vegetation await you at Mile Marker 32 on the Road to Hana.

-Walk down and dip in the water or hike up “the point” for a bird’s eye view.
-Either way, you win.
+Walk down and dip in the water or hike up “The Point” for a bird’s eye view.
+Either way, you’re in for an incredible experience.
 Bask in the sun on big black rocks or check out some of the caves of this hidden cove.
-You’ll find more memories than the black sand beach urging you to return.
+Here, you’ll make plenty of memories on the black sand beach, and you’ll be longing to return as soon as you leave.

-It’s an incredibly popular destination, so we recommend getting there before noon.
+It’s an incredibly popular destination that sees many visitors daily, so we recommend getting there before noon.

 Wailua Falls

-Mile Marker 45 is home to arguably the most beautiful stop on the Road to Hana, Wailua Falls.
-It’s ease of access is great because you don’t have to exit your vehicle, though you probably will.
+Mile marker 45 is home to arguably the most beautiful stop on the Road to Hana, Wailua Falls.
+Its ease of access is great because you don’t have to exit your vehicle, though you probably will want to!

-A cascading 80 foot drop to the pool below offers some of the best pictures in Maui.
-Even with so many waterfalls in your rearview mirror by this point, you’ll still be stunned by one of, if not, the most photographed waterfalls on the Road to Hana.
+A cascading 80-foot drop to the pool below offers some of the best scenes for pictures in Maui.
+Even with so many waterfalls in your rearview mirror by this point, you’ll still be stunned by one of the most photographed waterfalls on the Road to Hana.

 If you take a dip in the pool below, be sure to pick up a few souvenirs from the local vendors as you head back to your vehicle.